Register for Eos Connection 2025

 Eosinophilic Esophagitis (EoE): The Latest Guidelines Explained

-Review of the latest updates in the diagnosis and management guidelines for Eosinophilic Esophagitis (EoE), patients and families will learn how these changes may impact their care and treatment options.
+Learn the latest updates in the diagnosis and management guidelines for Eosinophilic Esophagitis (EoE), and help patients and families understand will learn how these changes may impact their care and treatment options.

 EoE Treatment Options and Advancements in Clinical Trials